sparkflows/sparkflows-docs/docs/aws/admin-guide/deploy-aws.rst

      ::
          ssh -i sparkflows.pem ec2-user@21.xxx.xxx.113

+**Note :** Run all the below steps a user with sudo permission.
+If unsure, please run the below commands as `root` user

 #. **Download and install JDK 8**

    On CentOS, install and Open JDK 1.8 by running the following :